rohitkumarvatsh01/Education-Website/README.md

 # Education-Website
-Create a responsive webpage using HTML, CSS and JavaScript. the main feature of this website are:
+Create a responsive webpage using HTML, CSS and JavaScript. the main feature of this website are:-

 <li>responsive header / navbar with toggle menu bar effect.
 <li>responsive home / hero section.